-Have you been searching for the best VPN?
+Have you been on the search for the best VPN?
 You’ve probably been overwhelmed by the number of providers in the marketplace right now… There are over 300 different VPN services to choose from!

 So, how do you make sure you choose the best one for yourself?
-See our criteria for choosing a Virtual Private Network for yourself.
+See our criteria for choosing a VPN for yourself.